Learning and Development

 - Hold a Bachelor of Nursing Degree from a New Zealand Nursing Programme or equivalent overseas university qualification

 - Hold a New Zealand Registered Nurse registration and a current Annual Practice Certificate with no restrictions that would have a negative impact on ability to participate in the programme

-- Shortlisted applicants will be invited for an interview
+- Shortlisted applicants will be invited for an interview on site

-- It is not a requirement to have completed a clinical placement at St George’s Hospital to be considered for a new graduate position
+- It is NOT a requirement to have completed a clinical placement at St George’s Hospital to be considered for a new graduate position

 For further information on the programme please contact Wendy Davie: firstname.lastname@example.org